 Travelling all around the country, in search of cultural, religious, medieval, traditional or historical places, you will notice for sure, as long as the eye can see…vineyard landscapes.

-Helped also by the perfect climate, wine making is deeply ingrained in Moldova’s culture and history, tradition and, of course, economy, as their wines are exported more than 30% to foreign countries.
+Helped also by the perfect climate, winemaking is deeply ingrained in Moldova’s culture and history, tradition and, of course, economy, as their wines are exported over 30% to foreign countries.